pavt/egad/documentation/replication-package.md

 Once you've loaded the Egad project:

 1. Go to [Lepiter in GT](https://github.com/pavt/egad/blob/main/images/lepiter.png).
 2. We provide 2 narratives: a *minimal running example*, and *as in the companion paper*.
-You can select one at a time.
+You can select and inspect one at a time.